 Recall the simplified data model?
 We covered the topic in the article, and contradicted the notion that S/4HANA had a simplified data model in the article Does S/4HANA Have a Simplified Data Model?

 However, while the data model is no simpler, it is, that is, column-oriented tables, are certainly more optimized for read access or that is for reporting and analytics.
 The idea that was presented by SAP was that a simpler, lighter BI environment, for instance, like Lumira (now discontinued), or SAP Analytics Cloud (not yet ready to be implemented) or a mature visualization product like Tableau or Qlik was supposed to be able to be used.
 So far, the number of application of HANA has been for the BW, which speeds BW, but does little to reduce the lengthy reporting queues sitting behind most BW implementations globally.

 Continuing to Work Off of Data Cubes?

 Again why are either of these products using data cubes?
-Data cubes are actually not cubes, they are star schemas which are designed to speed row oriented tables.
+Data cubes are actually not cubes; they are star schemas that are designed to speed row oriented tables.
 The point of using columnar tables is so that they can read accessed very quickly without any intermediate object such as a star schema.

 SAP Backtracks on the Design Proposals of HANA